CometAve/Algorithm_Problem_Solving/Python/백준/Silver/18111. 마인크래프트/README.md

 1. **Preprocessing with Counting:**
    - The grid is traversed once to build an array `heights` that counts how many times each height (0 to 256) occurs.
-   - This preprocessing step takes \(O(N \times M)\) time but avoids re-scanning every cell for each candidate target height.
+   - This preprocessing step takes \(O(N \* M)\) time but avoids re-scanning every cell for each candidate target height.

 2. **Iterating Over Target Heights:**
    - For each candidate target height (0 to 256), the algorithm uses the frequency counts to calculate the total time required for adjustments by multiplying the difference in heights by their occurrence counts.
-   - The inner loop is now fixed to 257 iterations regardless of the grid size, resulting in an overall time complexity of \(O(257 \times 257)\), which is efficient.
+   - The inner loop is now fixed to 257 iterations regardless of the grid size, resulting in an overall time complexity of \(O(257 \* 257)\), which is efficient.

 This optimization allowed the final solution to run within time limits using Python3.